pythonists001/100-Days-of-python/README.md

 - [X] Day 22  : Build Pong : The Famous arcade game
 - [X] Day 23  : The Turtle crossing capestone project
 - [X] Day 24  : Files, Directories and Paths
+- [X] Day 25  : Working with CSV Data and the Pandas Library
+- [X] Day 26  : List comprehension and the NATO Alphabet